Give2Peer/g2p-client-android/README.md

 This version was available by invitation only.

 - [x] Feature: display item details in a crude popup window.
-- [x] Bugfix: support for images shared through browser downloads and others.
+- [x] BugHunt: support for images shared through browser downloads and others.
 - [x] Design:  a launcher icon. _(Kiouze FTW)_